daxter-army/key-cast/readme.md

 ```sh
     python3 keycast_dev.py
 ```
-* You Done it, you will be seeing a window running on your screen, if everything goes well
+* You have done it, you will be seeing a window running on your screen, if everything goes well.

 <!-- USAGE EXAMPLES -->
 ## Usage